 OSHA has released its final rule occupational exposure to respirable crystalline silica.
-These standards will protect more than 2 million workers who are at risk for exposure to respirable crystalline silica in the workplace, but it will also come at a cost to employers.
-Here’s an ove
+This silica standard will protect more than 2 million workers who are at risk for exposure to respirable crystalline silica in the workplace, but it will also come at a cost to employers.
+Here’s a

 Last month, we told you about the new Safety Data Sheet (SDS) format required by OSHA’s updated Hazard Communication Standard (HCS), 29 CFR 1910.1200.
 Now it’s time to fill you in on the second half of the puzzle: a new label design.

 What changes to the labels can you exp

 A significant danger in the workplace today is welding fumes.
 Welding exposure is so common that up to two percent of the world’s population in industrialized nations have been affected in some way.
 Exposure to welding fumes can have debilitating effects on the human body for m

 Last month we told you that OSHA has made changes to its Hazard Communication Standard (HCS), 29 CFR 1910.1200, requiring a switch to new straightforward Safety Data Sheets (SDS) and visually driven labels with hazard icons.
 Now it’s time for us to show you the new format so you